TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 **Whitespace seperated by commas**

-1. it is able to specify arity of generic method.
+1. It is able to specify the arity of the generic method.
 However, it seems to be messy when it is used in generic methods with many generic type parameters.
-Also it already have its own meaning of expressing open generic type.
+Also, it already has its own meaning of expressing open generic type.

 ```csharp
 Foo<,string,List<>,>(arg1, arg2, arg3);
 ```

-2. the same reasoning as above.
-However it doesn
+1. The same reasoning as above.

 ```csharp
 new Bar<,string,List<>,>(arg1, arg2) { arg3 };